 To help protect yourself during the Coronavirus outbreak, follow government & NHS guidance including basic hygiene measures, such as regular handwashing and guidance about social distancing and self isolation.

 SYMPTOMS & HEALTH INFORMATION

 Typical symptoms of Coronavirus, also known as COVID-19 include having a high temperature and a new, continuous cough.
-If you feel that you or a family member might have symptoms please follow the latest government & NHS guidelines regarding self-isolation and social distancing.
+If you feel that you or a family member might have symptoms please follow the latest government & NHS guidelines regarding self care, self-isolation and social distancing as appropriate.

 Check here for the latest health advice on Coronavirus including symptoms, dealing with Coronavirus and stay at home advice.
 The NHS Coronavirus Service online is available if you need further help.

 Doctors of the World offer coronavirus information translated into 60+ languages

 If you need emotional support for anxiety and worry about the Coronavirus you might find it helpful to check the Anxiety section of this Directory and Mindfulness and Meditation for details of supporting organisations such as the following:

 Anxiety UK - Health Anxiety Fact Sheet - Download this free fact sheet to help manage health anxiety or read their recent article about Coronavirus and anxiety.